 This disease usually occurs in childhood.
 Symptoms include:

-The diagnosis of Bartter syndrome is usually suspected when low levels of potassium are seen in the blood.
-The potassium level is usually less than 2.5 mEq/L. Unlike other forms of kidney disease, this condition does not cause high blood pressure and there is a tendency toward low blood pressure.
+Bartter syndrome is usually suspected when a blood test finds a low level of potassium in the blood.
+Unlike other forms of kidney disease, this condition does not cause high blood pressure.
+There is a tendency toward low blood pressure.
 Other signs of this syndrome include:

-These same signs and symptoms can also occur in people who have taken too many diuretics or laxatives.
+These same signs and symptoms can also occur in people who take too many diuretics (water pills) or laxatives.
 Urine tests can be done to rule out other causes.

-Bartter syndrome is treated by keeping the blood potassium level above 3.5 mEq/L. This is done by following a diet rich in potassium or taking potassium supplements.
+Bartter syndrome is treated by eating foods rich in potassium or taking potassium supplements.

-Many patients also need salt and magnesium supplements, as well as medicine that blocks the kidney's ability to get rid of potassium.
+Many patients also need salt and magnesium supplements.
+Medicine may be needed that blocks the kidney's ability to get rid of potassium.
 High doses of nonsteroidal anti-inflammatory drugs (NSAIDs) may also be used.

-The long-term outlook for patients with Bartter syndrome is not certain.
 Infants who have severe growth failure may grow normally with treatment.
-Although most patients remain well with ongoing treatment, some develop kidney failure.
+Most patients remain well with ongoing treatment, though some develop kidney failure.

 Call your health care provider if your child is:

 Chan JC, Santos F, Hand M. Fluid, electrolyte, and acid-base disorders in children.
 In: Taal MW, Chertow GM, Marsden PA, et al., eds.
 Brenner and Rector’s The Kidney.
 9th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 74.